nithishakumar/UnitySmartCopy/README.md

 ## Observed Behavior

 When copying from a prefab stage, if a component refers to a function in itself and is attached to the root prefab object, the default Unity Copy/Paste Component functionality maps the root object to the current object, however smart copy doesn't.
+(Highlight both prefab stage closed + not closed)

 However, when any component refers to a non-root prefab object, both SmartCopy and Unity's Copy/Paste component functionality don't map object references.

 ## Installation